 Phoenix is a city of artists, covered in murals, art installations, and special exhibits throughout the year, but December brings a unique set of events to this Arizona metroplex.

-On the third Friday of December (and every third Friday year-round), the streets of Historic Downtown Chandler transform into an artist bazaar complete with over 70 artists' booths at the Downtown Chandler Art Walk.
+- Downtown Chandler Art Walk: Held on the third Friday of December (and every third Friday year-round) from 6 to 10 p.m., the streets of Historic Downtown Chandler transform into an artist bazaar complete with over 70 artists' booths.

 Science, History, and Cultural Exhibits